MUSIC MANIA COMMUNITY WORKSHOP FOR PRE-K THROUGH GRADE 6

-Students are organized in small groups according to age.
+Students are organized into small groups according to age.
 All age groups come together to tell a story through music in a culminating performance for friends and family on Saturday, April 30 from 12–1 p.m.

 Participation is free, but advance online registration is required in order to participate.

 We welcome ages Pre-K (minimum age 5, as of April 1, please) through Grade 6.